-Ste Instruction р 1 On the context menu, click on the 'Set Toolbox Visibility' context menu option.
-(This option is also displayed in the I drop-down menu.)
+Step Instruction 1 On the context menu, click on the 'Set Toolbox Visibility' context menu option.
+(This option is also displayed in the drop-down menu.)
 The 'Pinned Toolbox Pages' dialog displays, showing all the Toolbox pages available under the currently-selected Perspective.
 2 By default, the dialog lists the element pages only, in alphabetical order.
 To include the corresponding relationship pages, select the 'Show Relationship Pages' checkbox at the bottom of the dialog.
+3 For each page to display on the Toolbox, select the 'Pinned' checkbox.
+Deselect the checkbox if you no longer require a page to be displayed.
+4 When you have defined the list of pages to display, click on the OK button.
+The pages you have selected are pinned to the Toolbox in a collapsed state, underneath the current diagram-type pages.
+Profile Profile Stereotype Metaclass Inumeration Profile Relationships Extension Generalize Application Tagged Value Redefinition Analysis Custom Class Common 5 To expand a page, click on the heading.
+To remove an individual page, expand it, right-click on it, and select the 'Unpin from Toolbox' option.

-- On a Toolbox page for an MDG Technology or UML Profile, if you right-click directly on a Profile element an additional option - 'Synchronize Stereotype' - is available at the end of the context menu; this enables you to synchronize the Tagged Values and constraints for all elements created from the selected Profile element - MDG Technologies can impose their own Toolbox page visibility; for example, if ICONIX is the active technology, all six ICONIX pages are automatically exposed in the Toolbox - If the active Technology pages duplicate UML or Extended pages (as the ICONIX pages do), the pinned Technology pages override and replace the pinned UML and Extended pages; for example, if ICONIX is active and you have pinned the 'Extended | Analysis' page, the 'Analysis' page in the list is the ICONIX-defined page, not the 'Extended | Analysis' page
+- On a Toolbox page for an MDG Technology or UML Profile, if you right-click directly on a Profile element an additional option 'Synchronize Stereotype' is available at the end of the context menu; this enables you to synchronize the Tagged Values and constraints for all elements created from the selected Profile element - MDG Technologies can impose their own Toolbox page visibility; for example, if ICONIX is the active technology, all six ICONIX pages are automatically exposed in the Toolbox - If the active Technology pages duplicate UML or Extended pages (as the ICONIX pages do), the pinned Technology pages override and replace the pinned UML and Extended pages; for example, if ICONIX is active and you have pinned the 'Extended | Analysis' page, the 'Analysis' page in the list is the ICONIX-defined page, not the 'Extended | Analysis' page